Azure/azure-sdk-for-go/documentation/new-version-guideline.md

 ### Reference

-For more information, you could refer to [design guidelines of Paging](https://azure.github.io/azure-sdk/golang_introduction.html#methods-returning-collections-paging) and [API reference of pager](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/azcore/runtime#Pager).
+For more information, you can refer to [design guidelines of Paging](https://azure.github.io/azure-sdk/golang_introduction.html#methods-returning-collections-paging) and [API reference of pager](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/azcore/runtime#Pager).

 ## Long-Running Operations